Prigioniero0/JACHA/README.md

-# JACHA Console V1.2.1
+# JACHA Console V1.6.1

 CHANGELOG:

-Added SSH client/Server section and Website scanner Section that will scan website for robots.txt, CMS; and other public info
+Added HTTPS client/Server section;
+Integrated Nikto in Website scanner section
+Added steganography section

-Just A Cool Hacking Application is an experimental penetration testing application for windows, a work in progress to deliver different tools in a single, user friendly and cool Application.
+Just A Cool Hacking Application is an experimental hacking multitool for windows, a work in progress to deliver different tools in a single, user friendly and cool Application.
 This project is developed with AI Antigravity and Chatgpt, so feedback, bugs and issues are welcome

 DEPENDENCIES